TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ComposerJson/Index.rst

 composer.json
 =============

-*-- required*
+*-- required* in Composer-based installations

 .. note::

-   While the file :file:`composer.json` is currently not strictly required for an extension to function properly, it is considered bad practice not to add one.
-That is why we classify it as "required".
+   While the file :file:`composer.json` is currently not strictly required for an extension to function properly in legacy non-Composer installations it is recommended to keep it in any public extension that is published to TYPO3 Extension Repository (TER).

 Including a :file:`composer.json` is strongly recommended for a number of reasons: